NREL/bifacialvf/README.md

 ## Install using pip

 1. Clone or download the bifacialvf repository.
-2. Navigate to repository: `cd bifacialvf`
+2. Navigate to the repository directory where setup.py is located: `cd bifacialvf-master`
 3. Install via pip: `pip install .`
 4. Alternate installation development mode: `pip install -e .`